rapidsai/spark-examples/docs/standalone.md

 Get Application Jar and Dataset
 -------------------------------
-1. Jar: Please build the sample_xgboost_apps jar with dependencies as specified the [README](https://github.com/rapidsai/spark-examples)
+1. Jar: Please build the sample_xgboost_apps jar with dependencies as specified in the [README](https://github.com/rapidsai/spark-examples)
 2. Dataset: https://rapidsai-data.s3.us-east-2.amazonaws.com/spark/mortgage.zip

 Place the required jar and dataset in a local directory.
 In this example the jar is in the `xgboost4j_spark/jars` directory, and the `mortgage.zip` dataset was unzipped in the `xgboost4j_spark/data` directory.